 Our aim is to offer a broad and balanced curriculum accessible to all pupils that develops the knowledge, understanding, skills and attitudes which are necessary for each pupil to achieve their full potential.
 The curriculum prepares students for further study, employment and adult life.
-The curriculum aims to enable all students to
+The curriculum aims to enable all students to;

-- achieve the very best standards in all subject areas;
+- achieve the very best standards in all subject areas

-- become model citizens.
+- become model citizens

 We take every opportunity to ensure all pupils, regardless of ability, make the best progress possible and achieve the highest possible standards in subjects and qualifications.
 We strive to narrow the gaps in achievement and enable those not achieving age-related expectations to catch up with their peers.
-Our Curriculum Access Team works closely with all departments, in order to support all of our pupils succeed.
+Our Curriculum Access Team works closely with all departments, in order to support all of our pupils to succeed.
 The school challenges more able and talented pupils so that they achieve their full potential and their progress is sustained and enhanced.
 We make certain that all of our young people develop the skills and abilities needed for success in life and can apply them in a wide range of contexts.

 We deliver the National Curriculum at key stage 3 and 4 and fulfil the requirements of the Learning and Skills (Wales) Measure 2009.